belgattitude/nextjs-monorepo-example/README.md

 > It's managed by [Yarn 3.0](https://dev.to/arcanis/yarn-3-0-performances-esbuild-better-patches-e07)
 > / [typescript path aliases](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) and
 > tries to be as strict and standard as possible.
->
-> It covers a full project lifecycle perspective (tools, ci, deployments, caches...).
-It's performant and
-> production ready.
-Don't get too much attention in the example apps, they're just there to test the thing.
->
-> BTW, it does not rely on tools such as [Rush](https://rushjs.io) or [Nx](https://nx.dev).
-The trio
-> yarn / nextjs / ts perform incredibly well (if not better) in my experience.
-That said
-> recipes found here can be applied anywhere.
->
-> Curious about performance and approaches ?
-See the FAQ.

 Useful to